-I am honored and enthusiastic to launch my second term as President of the Historic Preservation Alliance, working with a superb and expanded leadership team in the Board of Directors, and managing a full slate of programs and projects in the works for 2018.
+I am honored and enthusiastic in my second term as President of the Historic Preservation Alliance, working with a superb and expanded leadership team in the Board of Directors, and managing a full slate of programs and projects in the works for 2018.
 Last year was impressive to say the least – a new logo, new website, new social presence on Facebook, revised Bylaws, record attendance at our annual Awards Gala, co-sponsorship of the City’s new project to renew the Historic Preservation Master Plan, progress on the Harlan Wolfe House and Tahama Spring – even a successful meeting with the Mayor to secure his support to restore Tahama and the Palmer Memorial pavilion!

 Thanks to your support, and our robust network of partners and alliances, our organization remains firmly dedicated to providing leadership, education and advocacy to protect and preserve Colorado Springs’ heritage and revitalize our neighborhoods.